Business As Usual (BAU) IT Support | Microbyte

 Cloud Services: Moving to scalable cloud services reduces IT staff involvement at various levels.
 Instead, platforms auto-scale as required.
 This reduces instances where allocated resources are insufficient or need active monitoring.

 Cybersecurity: The risks within cybersecurity are growing exponentially.
 It now represents a series of critical tasks within BAU planning.
-The need for real-time detection of potential threats and ongoing monitoring adds more strain on busy IT teams.
+The need for real-time detection of potential threats and ongoing monitoring adds more strain on busy tech teams.
 This is not, however, something companies can afford to overlook.

 Conclusion

 The need for BAU IT support never disappears.
 Without allocating sufficient resources, enterprises risk operational failures or cybersecurity penetrations.
-It is not ideal to expect IT personnel to divide their time between important BAU objectives and IT projects – being pulled in multiple directions divides attention, leading to potential failures.
+It is not ideal to expect IT personnel to divide their time between important BAU objectives and IT projects, being pulled in multiple directions divides attention, leading to potential failures.

 Please subscribe to our newsletter to receive regular insights into establishing and improving IT support systems in your enterprise.